anon-blue/anon.blue/README.txt

- suttstuff              oh i get it sn=smart this is a crazy conecettttttttttttt tttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttt tt fyck damn wonder if anybody called him     sane same here  ask for sadok same not insane or sane SAME all of the abobve above               tell him his pup
-                                                              is cute ( husky )
+ suttstuff              oh i get it sn=smart this is a crazy conecettttttttttttt tttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttt tt fyck damn wonder if anybody called him     sane same here  ask for sadok same not insane or sane SAME all of the abobve abovei ironic true  ttell him his pup is cute husky                                                 is cute ( husky )
                                              ys  just here i ask him if miami
-i am here now i want to leave the miami guy in place i just  is a nice place to typed the same letter over I KNOW RIGHT. no more phone number, to bad. i hope I would have liked to hear that conversation. sane or insane? insame? whatever. ok perfect. the errors a
+i am here now i want to leave the miami guy in place i just  is a nice place to typed the same letter over I KNOW RIGHT. no more phone number, to bad. i hope I would have liked to hear that conversation. sane or insane? insame? whatever. ok perfect. the errors are always welcpme it allows tp let go of everything. yes i still wanted the backspa   bbbbbb
-        yo yiyo no no no    bbbbbb
                            not.

                                                                        where you